natasjaVgestel/natasjaVgestel.github.io/_posts/2019-03-16-day-onehundredthree.markdown

 date:   2019-03-16 12:37:39 -0600
 ---
 # Gould departed on Pi day:
-Two days ago when we watched Christina Koch's launch into space, we watched it those who had recently arrived on the Gould (who had just finished a research cruise searching for whales).
+Two days ago when we watched Christina Koch's launch into space, we watched it with those who had recently arrived on the Gould (who had just finished a research cruise searching for whales).
 So, it was particularly crowded in the lounge!
-However, it was also the day we said goodbye to several members of the Palmer family, who left when the Gould left that same day.
+However, it was also the day we said goodbye to several members of the Palmer family, who left on the Gould right afterwards.

 ![Palmer family members leaving](/assets/blog_photos/190316/GouldDeparting_PiDay.jpg)